ARUtools/ARUtools/CODE_DESIGN.md

   - `longitude`, `latitude`
   - `tz`, `t2sr`, `t2ss`
 - `add_sites()` does allow adding and keeping extra columns (`col_extra = ...`)
+- Functions that could legitamitely use different standardized column names (ie. selection functions and clip wave functions) use NSE and name arguments are defined as `col_COLNAME`
+- Non-NSE col arguments are defined as `name_COLNAME`, including when converted to character within a function for use in other ways.

 ## Regular Expression patterns
 - Patterns that are expected to vary (i.e file names) have helper functions